The weathering of basalt cannot produce quartz sand,

 Ice under pressure at the base of a glacier can melt because liquid water occupies less volume than an equal mass of ice, assisting glaciers to move.
 In contrast, liquid rock occupies a greater volume than an equal mass of solid rock.
 Rock that is sufficiently deep can remain solid even when its temperature reaches that of lava at the surface because it is being constrained by the weight of overlying rock and so is unable to expand.
 Reducing the weight of overlying rock can cause a buried rock to liquefy, which can happen when another world draws close.

 A bulge, in the form of a low, standing wave of solid rock moved across the Martian surface as Mars rotated beneath it, and lava was squeezed upward from the liquefied layer.
 Lava which normally weighs 38% of what it would weigh on Earth now weighed much less, so the usual limitations on the elevation to which it could be pumped no longer applied.
-Prolific outpourings of lava led to the development of Olympus Mons and others which dwarf the highest mountains on Earth.
+Prolific outpourings of lava led to the development of Olympus Mons and others that dwarf the highest mountains on Earth.

 Scientists base their calculations of the ages of Martian volcanos upon observed rates of hotspot volcanism on Earth, but they are incomparable.
 Characteristics of the Martian crust cannot be inferred from the hydrostatic head required for magma to be pumped to the top of Olympus Mons without allowing for the decreased force of gravity when another world is near.